 So let’s talk about it.

 We'll start with standardized testing.
-At Tufts, we require the SAT or the ACT.
+At Tufts, submitting the SAT or ACT is optional.
+You truly can choose whether you want to submit testing, and you will not be penalized if you do not submit testing.
 We try to avoid talking about the average scores of our admitted students because those are the averages and don’t tell the whole story.
 But I’m going for transparency here, so here are the numbers for the admitted Class of 2022:

 First things, first.
 I’ll acknowledge that those are really strong scores.
 Tufts is an academically rigorous place and draws many students and applicants who have very strong testing.
 But like I wrote above, these are the mid 50%, and the other 50% of admits are above and below!

 Here’s what we want you to know—testing is very much influenced by a student’s environment, AND WE KNOW THAT.
 Some students have access to test prep books, tutors, classes, family members who can help them study.
 Some students don’t.
 Some high schools prepare students to take these tests.
 Some don’t.
 Our jobs as admissions officers is to understand the factors in the real lives of students that may impact the test scores for better or worse.